Last updated: November 4, 2019

 Asynchronous instruction and 'flipped classrooms' are becoming the new normal, made possible by web-based educational software.

 A2 Hosting scored #1 in our recent speed and performance tests.
 With their plans, you can launch Moodle and other apps with a single click.
 Currently, you can save up to 50% on A2 hosting.
 Use this special discount link to get the deal.

 The Present and Future of Educational Software

 It's hard to predict the future, but here are a few trends to look for:

-Colleges and Universities are looking to cut costs, and young people are beginning to realize that college isn't the only path for learning.
+- Colleges and Universities are looking to cut costs, and young people are beginning to realize that college isn't the only path to learning.
 Online classes — from both within and without the high education establishment — will grow in popularity.

 How Does Moodle Compare To Chamilo?

 While Moodle certainly has the lion's share of the hosted Learning Management System (LMS) marketplace, it is not without competitors.

 Chamilo is one of those competitors that is widely used (particularly in Europe and other parts of the Spanish-speaking world) and readily available as an alternative solution.